tkumor3/Insta/README.md

 http://inb.herokuapp.com

-App is on Instagram sandbox, so you need  Instagram profile with work with.
+App is on Instagram sandbox, so you need  Instagram profile which work with.</br>
-You can authorizate with </br>
+You can authorizate with: </br>
 username: tkumor4</br>
 password: tomek1